louispool/deskpi-super6c/roles/rpi-metrics-exporter-install/README.md

 This role does the following:

 1. Ensures the textfile collector directory exists on the host.
-2. Deploys vcgencmd exporter script as well as the corresponding systemd service and timer unit files.
+2. Deploys the `vcgencmd` exporter script
+3. As well as the corresponding systemd service and timer unit files.

-This role assumes that Prometheus and Node Exporter is already installed and running on the host, it will fail if the `monitoring` namespace is not found.
+This role assumes that Prometheus and Node Exporter is already installed and running on the host.